How Difficult Is the Kailash Mansarovar Yatra? A Complete Guide

 The answer to the second question is more complicated.
 What one person considers difficult, another may feel it strenuous yes, but not 'difficult'.
 Let's dive a little deeper.

 As you may know, Mt Kailash lies in Tibet, just over the border from Nepal.
-But in order to reach there it involves three full day of driving.
+But in order to reach there it involves three full days of driving.
 While being on the roof of the world in that desert like dry landscape is both interesting and thrilling, hours in a vehicle is quite tiring in itself.
-There may be a rest day build in to your itinerary when you reach across the Nepal/ China border.
+There may be a rest day built into your itinerary when you reach across the Nepal/ China border.
 And there should be a day trip to Mansarovar Lake, another sacred pilgrimage site.
-Because why go all that way and not stroll along the lakeshore and take a dip in its icy water - or at least watch others take a cold drip!
+Because why go all that way and not stroll along the lakeshore and take a dip in its icy water - or at least watch others take a cold dip!
 But those approximately 24 hours of driving is a long time to wait to reach the actual 'Yatra' or 'Kora'.

 When you finally reach Yama Dwar for the first day of the trek around the holy mountain, you will have driven a couple of hours in the morning before you set off on your five to six hours trek.
 With hundreds of pilgrims of different religions milling around it may seem chaotic and overwhelming.
 But look to the skies.
 If not to pray, then to admire the mountain so many have come to see.